E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 Regional Expansion

-If you plan to expand beyond Singapore (to Malaysia, Indonesia, or Thailand), consider:
+If you plan to expand beyond Singapore:

-- WooCommerce: Flexible for regional scaling with proper plugins
+- WooCommerce: Flexible with proper plugins

 - Custom: Built with expansion in mind; significantly cheaper to scale across regions